Yale-BIM/f21-assignments/assignment-5/README.md

         plt.ylim([0,1])
         plt.title('ROC Curve')
         plt.show()

     ```

-    As indicated above, the script should print to the screen the "Best threshold" for predicting faces from the set ```[x/100.0 for x in range(0,100,2)]```, given the ROC values.
-You can try your script by running it with the 64x64_data.npz file and your trained model
+    As indicated above, the script should print to the screen the "Best threshold" for predicting faces from the
+    set ```[x/100.0 for x in range(0,100,2)]```, given the ROC values.
+You can try your script by running it with the
-    from III-1.
+    64x64_data.npz file and your trained model from III-1.

     Once your script is working as desired, commit it to your repository.
 In addition, add to your report the ROC curve that your script
-    displayed when running on the 64x64_data.npz file and what was the best threshold found given the TRP and FPR values computer for your model.
+    displayed when running on the 64x64_data.npz file and what was the best threshold found given the TRP and FPR values computed for your model.

-- **III-3.** Complete the make_predictions() function in the
+- **II-3.** Complete the make_predictions() function in the
-`window_detection.py` script within your assignment-5/face_detection directory
+`window_detection.py` script within your `assignment-5/face_detection` directory
 to run your face classifier on a sliding window over an input image.
 The script should enable you to
 detect multiple faces on the input by sliding a window of various scales.
 For example, given the following input image from the Yale Computer Science website: